1. Home

 Moodle allows you to ask for student submissions (such as essays, presentations, or projects) by using the ‘Assignment’ activity.
 Once the deadline for the submission point has passed and you are ready to mark the uploaded files, you can then select between two main methods to add your grades and feedback:

-To grade submissions by using the blue ‘Grade’ button, please follow the steps below.
+To grade submissions by using the ‘Grade’ button, please follow the steps below.

-1. Please navigate to the Grading table by clicking on the ‘View all submissions’ button on the submission point dashboard and then select a student submission you wish to grade.
-Please click on the blue ‘Grade’ button next to this paperwork.
+1. Please navigate to the Grading table via the ‘Submissions’ menu within the secondary navigation bar of the submission point and then select a student submission you wish to grade.
+Please select ‘Grade’ via the three-dot button next to them.

 • Submission